Myles Straw Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.
+- The White Sox pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.68).
+- The White Sox have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to surrender 145 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Toussaint gets the start for the White Sox, his fifth of the season.
-He is 0-3 with a 4.06 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Clevinger (3-4) gets the starting nod for the White Sox in his 13th start of the season.
+He has a 3.88 ERA in 62 2/3 innings pitched, with 53 strikeouts.

-- In his last appearance -- out of the bullpen on Thursday -- the righty tossed one scoreless inning against the Chicago Cubs without surrendering a hit.

-- In eight games this season, the 27-year-old has amassed a 4.06 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .184 to opposing batters.
+- His most recent appearance came on Thursday, June 15 against the Los Angeles Dodgers, when the right-hander tossed 4 2/3 scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.